szaumoor/ZSTweaks/README.md

 **Component 102:** Make BG's version of Flame Blade scale duration-wise like in IWDEE

 There's no reason this weapon should be more limited duration-wise.
-Not it follows the usual convention.
+Now it follows the usual convention.

 **Component 110:** Make Bless last longer